-Student Perceptions of Teaching (SPOT) is the student evaluation system for UNT and allows students the ability to confidentially provide constructive feedback to their instructor and department to improve the quality of student experiences in the course.
+Student Perceptions of Teaching (SPOT) is the student evaluation system for UNT, implemented in summer 2015, to comply with the State of Texas House Bill 2504.
+Each semester student will receive an email from UNT to their student UNT email to response to the anonymous survey.
 For more information, visit Office of the Provost, SPOT page: https://vpaa.unt.edu/spot